hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-cancel-airdrop.md

 - `TokenCancelAirdrop` transaction with more than 10 airdrops entries should fail
 - `TokenCancelAirdrop` transaction containing duplicate entries should fail
 - `TokenCancelAirdrop` transaction not signed by the account referenced by a `sender_id` for each entry in the pending airdrops list should fail
+- Given the feature flag for `TokenCancelAirdrop` is disabled then any `TokenCancelAirdrop` transaction should fail with `NOT_SUPPORTED`